-The categorisation and prioritisation exercise of the district has identified a list of sites that justify more detailed investigation according to the risk they pose.
-These site specific investigations will enable the Council to determine whether it has sufficient information to conclude that one or more significant pollutant linkages occur at a site and thereby establishing whether or not a particular site is contaminated land according to the definition in the Act, If the land is also likely to be a special site.
-The following stages detail how sufficient evidence can be obtained to decide whether a site can or cannot be determined as contaminated land.
+The categorisation and prioritisation exercise of the District has identified a list of sites that justify more detailed investigation according to the risk they pose.
+These site specific investigations will enable the Council to determine whether it has sufficient information to conclude that one or more significant pollutant linkages occur at a site and thereby establishing whether or not a particular site is contaminated land according to the definition in the Act and if the land is, is it likely to be a 'Special Site'.
+Although a list exists it is intended that the sites will be dealt with under the planning process.
+When a site has been investigated the list will be updated.
+Where sites are being considered under the planning regime the following stages detail how sufficient evidence can be obtained to decide whether a site can or cannot be determined as contaminated land.